 Garlic Prawn Spaghetti is a quick and easy recipe perfect any night of the week!
 Succulent, juicy prawns, chunks of soft garlic and al-dente pasta is a dream combo.
+So delicious with an amazing aroma, you will wake in the mornings thinking it is a garlic prawn pasta kind of day 😉.

 My Instant Pot Garlic Pasta, Garlic Bacon Pasta and Creamy Garlic Prawns honour garlic as the star of the show.